-Boilermakers face defending champion and top-seeded Connecticut (34-1) for a spot in the Final Four on Tuesday night.
-At times, Curry said, she feels like she's been "run over by a truck.

-Thanks to various volunteers, it's more like a small pickup than a Mack.

-Besides her husband, and a team of babysitters, h е Boilermakers consider themselves part of the family.
-Kelsey, a blonde bundle of energy, is a
+284-4693 631-3344 (ECDC-ND) (ECDC-SMC) Boilermakers face defending champion and top-seeded Connecticut (34-1) for a spot in the Final Four on Tuesday night.
+At times, Curry said, she feels like she's been "run over by a truck."
+Thanks to various volunteers, it's more like a small pickup than Besides her husband, and a team of babysitters, the e Boilermakers consider themselves part of the family.
+Kelsey, a blonde bundle of energy, is a fixture at games and practices, and has recently started cheering her older "sisters" from the sideline.
+"Her big thing now is, 'I want to go the office and see the big girls.'
+She says that all the time," Curry said.
+"I think as she gets older it will be a little easier."
+The Boilermakers, though, have their limits with the little one.
+Shoot hoops?
+Sure.
+Scoop poop?
+No way.

-"I wouldn't trade it for anything.
+"They're very involved until it's time to change diapers or she becomes tired," Kelly Curry said.
+"They're good, but they're still kide."
+They've also suggested names for the new baby, though the Currys haven't decided.
+Odds are it will start with a K. "That way we don't have to change any of the monogramming," Kelly Curry said with a laugh.
+The unnamed baby already has brought good fortune, linked to Purdue's Big Ten tournament "I wouldn't trade it for anything.
 To have the opportunity to coach and to be a mother is the best experience in the world."

-success.
-Curry warns not to get used to

-Currys haven't decided.
-Odds are

-has brought good fortune, linked

-to Purdue's Big Ten tournament

-championship

-earlier this

-month.
-Curry

-also was pregnant the last

-time Purdue

-future tourney

-for

-it will start with a K.

-"I tell them to look at it a dif- Curry's pregnancy has been without complications, although she was advised by her doctors to relax more, sit down during for a coach with an intense nature "She tries to get as much rest as possible, but it's tough," Kelly Curry said.
+Kristy Curry Purdue coach championship earlier this month.
+Curry also was pregnant the last time Purdue won the title in 2000, prompting some fans to suggest an easy good-luck charm for future tourney Success.
+Curry warns not to get used to those automatic births.
+"I tell them to look at it a different way," she said.
+Curry's pregnancy has been without complications, although she was advised by her doctors to relax more, sit down during games and get rest.
+That's easier said than done for a coach with an intense nature.
+"She tries to get as much rest as possible, but it's tough," Kelly Curry said.
 "Even at 100 percent, without a child, the season wears on you.
 Fatigue's an issue.
 The stress, the tension, gets to you pretty good."
 She's worn out more after long trips.
 A day after winning the Big Ten title in Indianapolis, she was off to Utah and then Texas recruiting future Boilermakers.
 "Nothing's really changed," she said.
-"I try to do everything the same way.'
+"I try to do everything the same way."
 Maybe too much, according to her players, who have had some fun at the expense of their basketball-bellied coach.
 "She's still trying to wear the clothes we wear," forward Shereka Wright said with a laugh.
-"We're trying to tell her she has to dress appropriately to be a mother.'
+"We're trying to tell her she has to dress appropriately to be a mother."
 Curry warned Wright not to laugh too much.